rupss/tic-tac-toe/README.md

 Implementation of tic-tac-toe in Clojure.
+See /src/tic-tac-toe/core.clj for comments.